ka-chang/StateLegiscraper/README.md

 - COVID-19 Narrative Trends in Nevada's Health and Human Services Committee (2020)

+To run the dashboard, ensure you have cloned the LegTextScraper repository and are located in the root directory.
+Type in `python app.py` in your terminal and the dashboards will open in a separate browser.

 ## Use Cases

 Researchers can gather raw data for nuanced, tailored analysis, while journalists and members of the public can engage with our text analysis dashboards to capture high-level trends in the political discourse at the state legislature.